zarjin-404/zarjin-404/README.md

 <h2 align="left">Hi 👋!
-My name is Zarjin, a passionate frontend developer from Bangladesh</h2>
+My name is Zarjin, a passionate Web developer from Bangladesh</h2>

 ###